 Figure 1.5: (a) Endpoints of the vector $\mathbf{d}(k)$ forming a loop, as k is swept through the Brillouin zone.
 Red/blue denotes the left/right side of the loop. (b) The loop (gray) is projected to the unit circle (dashed).
-This projection (red) allows for the compact formula (1.38) expressing the winding number of the loop around the origin.
+This projection (red) allows for the compact formula (1.41) expressing the winding number of the loop around the origin.
 We should display a few arrows showing the direction of the directed curves, both on (a) and (b).
-5. The winding number v is the sum of the signatures.